 Procedure 602.053 requires all inmates be offered medical and mental health evaluations to those who were sexually abused in any prison, jail or juvenile facility including follow up services.
 Inmate victims of sexual abuse while incarcerated are offered tests for sexually transmitted infections as medically appropriate.
-Cross City Correctional Institution through Centurion offers mental health services to all known inmate abusers, if appropriate.
-The facility also offers mental health service to all know inmate victims as well.
-Treatment services are provided without financial cost.
+Sumter Correctional Institution through Centurion offers mental health services to all known inmate abusers, if appropriate.
+The facility also offers mental health service to all known inmate victims as well.
+Treatment services are provided to the victim without financial cost.
 This practice was confirmed by interviews with staff and inmates; and medical and mental health documentation demonstrates there is on-going medical and mental health care for sexual abuse victims and abusers.
 Medical and mental health conducts follow-up care for sexual abuse incidents.
+All victim and abusers reporting during the intake process were seen by mental health staff.
+Health records reflect the appointments.